 - Meet the deadlines.
 The deadlines are important.
 Be sure that you understand and follow the deadlines that apply to things you must do.
 There are also deadlines our plan must follow.
 (If you think we are not meeting our deadlines, you can file a complaint.
-Section 10 on page 211 of this chapter tells you how to file a complaint.) - Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Service at 1-877-723-4795, Monday through Friday, 8 a.m.

-to 8 p.m.
-TTY/TDD users should call 1-800-735-2929 or 711.
+Section J on page 214 of this chapter tells you how to file a complaint.) - Ask for help if you need it.
+If you have questions or need help at any time, please call Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
 Or call your State Health Insurance Assistance Program (Health Insurance Counseling & Advocacy Program, or HICAP) at 1-800-434-0222.